 Teachers who have qualified for the Standard Nebraska Certificate may receive the Professional Nebraska Certificate by earning a master's degree in Curriculum and Instruction or in the applicant's content area as noted on their Standard Certificate.
 This does not apply to applicants in the areas of counseling and administration.
 The Professional Certificate is valid for ten years.

 Teacher Education Programs at WSC lead to State of Nebraska Teacher Certification only.
 In those states having reciprocity with the state of Nebraska, students must apply for teacher certification to that respective state to be issued a teaching certificate.
 WSC does not assume responsibility for teacher certification by states other than Nebraska, but will provide institutional verification that graduates have completed an approved Teacher Education Program.
 Further, it is the responsibility of the student to complete all state of Nebraska teacher certification requirements before institutional verification of approved program completion will be provided by the WSC Certification Officer.
+Effective September 1, 2015, students will be required to show proof of a passing score on the required Praxis II content test in the student's endorsement area(s).
 State of Nebraska teacher certification requirements change by legislative or executive actions and may be different than degree program requirements stated in the catalog.
 Students should contact the WSC Field Experience and Teacher Certification Office directly with all questions or concerns.